Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Methods

 \section{Methods}

-Shared Transformer Actor--Critic with Counterfactual Advantage (STACCA) is designed to address the two key challenges: modeling \emph{long-range interactions} and achieving \emph{network-generalizability} in network control problems.
-In \Cref{methods:arch}, we introduce (1) a graph-transformer critic architecture designed to learn global, long-range dependencies among agents to guide local policy learning and (2) a graph-transformer actor architecture designed to adapt to heterogeneous local neighborhoods for network-generalizability.
+We now turn to Question 2 posed in \Cref{intro}: \emph{Can we create a MARL solution for networked systems that handles long-range interactions and is network generalizable?} To answer this question, we propose STACCA, a Transformer-based MARL framework.
+In \Cref{methods:arch}, we introduce (1) a Graph Transformer Critic architecture designed to learn global, long-range dependencies among agents to guide local policy learning and (2) a Graph Transformer Actor architecture designed to adapt to heterogeneous local neighborhoods for network generalizability.
 Furthermore, in addressing the above challenges, we require training on relatively large graphs to both capture long-range interactions and expose the actor to diverse local network topologies.
 This, in turn, exacerbates the significant challenge of \emph{multi-agent credit assignment}.
-To address this, we introduce a novel counterfactual advantage which we cover in \Cref{methods:counterfactual}.
+To address this, we introduce a novel counterfactual advantage, which we cover in \Cref{methods:counterfactual}.
 Finally, we present the complete STACCA framework in \Cref{methods:method}.